 The importance of greater doses was evident in the trials evaluating endothelial dysfunction and vascular stiffness.
 This is less clear with the trials assessing cardiac structure and function, but Tamez and colleagues showed that a dose of at least 2 mcg/day of paricalcitol was needed to elicit any sort of improvement.
 Longer study durations may be needed to demonstrate improvements, as reductions in LAVi was further augmented between the 24th and 48th week in the study by Tamez’ group.10 It is important to stress that frank hypercalcaemia was uncommon in most studies.
 Considering this, increasing the doses and prolonging therapy may be important in uncovering improvements in surrogate markers assessed.

+Another consideration to be made is the effect of different vitamin D formulations used on circulating 25(OH)D levels.
+25(OH)D is the only vitamin D metabolite used to determine vitamin D sufficiency.
+1,25(OH)2D is not an ideal measure for vitamin D status as the circulating half life of it is only 4-6 hours (compared to 2-3 weeks for 25[OH]D) and its circulating levels are a thousand fold less than 25(OH)D (c).
+Furthermore, vitamin D deficiency leads to decreased intestinal calcium absorption, causing increased production and secretion of parathyroid hormone (PTH) (c).
+This subsequently increases the renal production of 1,25(OH)2D.
+Hence, those with vitamin D insufficiency and deficiency have normal or elevated 1,25(OH)2D, making it a useless measure of vitamin D status (c).
+However, different vitamin D formulations have variable effects on circulating 25(OH)D. For example, 25(OH)D levels increased greatly with calcifediol supplementation in the study by Levin et al., but as expected decreased with calcitriol supplementation (Table 1).
+Thus, different formulations limit the ability to evaluate improvements in overall vitamin D status when it is defined by the level of circulating 25(OH)D.

 Vitamin D Supplementation and Cardiovascular Events and Mortality

 Meta-analyses of observational studies have shown an association between vitamin D supplementation and improvement in all-cause mortality, cardiovascular mortality, and all clinically significant end-points.4, 18 However, existing RCTs do not provide the same reassurance that vitamin D supplementation improves these hard end-points (Tables 2-4).5, 16, 17, 19-32 There seems to be no difference in the occurrence of events when comparing those treated with vitamin D derivatives and controls.
 Nevertheless, it is important to realise that these studies were not designed to assess the impact of vitamin D therapy on hard-end points.
 Only one of the RCTs listed mortality as an a priori primary or secondary outcome.20 Furthermore, the intervention duration and dosing regimens in individual trials differed substantially.
 As with the RCTs evaluating the impact of vitamin D supplementation on surrogate end-points, doses and the duration of treatment in certain studies may not have been enough to demonstrate differences.
 Thus, existing RCTs remain inconclusive about the effect of vitamin D supplementation on mortality and adverse cardiovascular outcomes in patients with CKD.
+This agrees with the meta-analysis of RCTs by Mann et al., who found no significant treatment effect of oral vitamin D on these end-points (b).
+However, they too cited that the heterogeneity between trials did not allow for appropriate evaluation of the impact of vitamin D therapy on cardiovascular risk and mortality (b).